fnproject/hotwrap/README.md

  You an receive invocation headers from function calls as environment variables.

- All incoming function heaers are transposed into environment variables using the following rules:
+ All incoming function headers are transposed into environment variables using the following rules:

  * Must start with Fn- (this includes http trigger/gateway headers (see below))
  * Capitalized